1. Get oriented

 Groups are great, but Urbit goes way deeper with apps that are developed specifically for Urbit and use P2P networking for everything.

 Check out the Installing apps guide for a walk-through on the process of installing Urbit applications.

 The default Urbit experience is using Landscape in the browser, but Urbit is also available on native mobile and desktop applications through alternative interfaces.
 Learn more about Urbit interfaces.

 If you need help getting around Urbit, the best place to go is the official Urbit community:

-Learn how to build on Urbit: If you're the kind of person who wants to build applications directly for discerning communities with built-in identity and networking primitives, or even jump into the Urbit kernel's core, we have the most phenomenally-comprehensive information to get you started.
+Build: If you're the kind of person who wants to build applications directly for discerning communities with built-in identity and networking primitives, or even jump into the Urbit kernel's core, visit Urbit Developers to learn more.